OmarSultan94/pythonChatbot/README.md

 #### A web implementation of rasa chatbot using rasa_nlu and rasa_core.

 ## Local Setup:
- 1. Ensure that rasa_nlu, rasa_core and requirements.txt are installed (run `pip install -r requirements.txt`).
+ 1. Ensure that python 3 rasa_nlu, rasa_core and requirements.txt are installed (run `pip install -r requirements.txt`).
  2. Run the pre-trained chatbot server `python chatbotServer.py`.
  3. Run the demo UI `python demo.py`.
  4. Demo will be live at [http://localhost:5000/](http://localhost:5000/).